Geodesics and gravitational waves in chaotic extreme-mass-ratio inspirals: the curious case of Zipoy-Voorhees black-hole

 So far, the discussion involved zeroth-order approximations of EMRIs since there was no radiation loss.
 Turning on the fluxes (rates of change of orbital energy and angular momentum) \eqref{update_E} and \eqref{update_L} leads to a numerical integration that is more intricate but the results are very interesting since the secondary inspirals adiabatically towards the primary due to fluxes through GWs.
 Fig. \ref{fig4} presents a typical inspiral of a secondary that transverses the $1/3$-resonant island.
 The initial conditions are not fine tuned so what is presented here is a generic feature.
 For this inspiral, we have updated the fluxes $N_r=800$ times, every $T_r=200M$.
 Since the revolution period in this case is $\sim 90M$, the total evolution time of the EMRI is $t_\text{total}=1.6\times 10^5M\sim 1800$ revolutions (roughly $9$ days for the mass of the primary considered).

-The fluxes undergo a rather peculiar behavior at first glance.
-At a certain time, they become more negative abruptly.
+At a certain time, the fluxes of energy and angular momentum become more negative abruptly.
 This instant of time designates the entry of the secondary into the $1/3$ plateau of the island (see right panel in Fig. \ref{fig4}).
 Right after the entry, the rate of change of orbital energy reaches a local maximum, at a special instant of time which is shown with a vertical dashed line, beyond which it continues to decline due to the inspiral.
 This behavior is not at all peculiar, but rather has a true physical meaning.
-Regardless of the fact that the secondary transverses the island while sharing the same rotation number throughout it, the secondary only reaches the stable periodic point at the center of the island on a certain time designated with the vertical dashed line.
+Regardless of the fact that the secondary transverses the island while sharing the same rotation number throughout it, the secondary only reaches the stable periodic point at the center of the island at a certain time designated with the vertical dashed line.
 This is when the orbit becomes exactly periodic.